natolambert/ros-crazyflie-mbrl/README.md

 uint16 m4
 ```

-Intended for use in conjunction with https://github.com/natolambert/crazyflie-firmware-pwm-control
+Intended for use in conjunction with https://github.com/natolambert/crazyflie-firmware-pwm-control.

+The implementation of potential note is the cuda MPC implementation in crazyflie_mpc directory.
+We achieve > 150Hz control frequency with a nueral network dynamics model by parallelization on a Nvidia titan XP.